 We have currently reviewed 16 headphones from Sennheiser.
 They're a good, well-trusted brand, with a wide variety of headphones for different use cases.
 They also focus on high-end, reference quality models for more critical listeners and audiophiles.
-We have quite a few headphones from Sennheiser to be reviewed throughout the year and we will continue to update you on any new headphones that we test.
+We have quite a few Sennheiser headphones reviews scheduled throughout the year and we will continue to update you on any new headphones that we test.

 Compared to other brands

-Overall, Sennheiser has a varied line-up of headphones but seem more focused on quality audio reproduction than versatility and an all-purpose design.
-They're a bit on the pricey end for headphones.
-Although their cheaper models also perform admirably.
+Overall, Sennheiser has a varied line-up of headphones but seems more focused on quality audio reproduction than versatility and an all-purpose design.
+They're a bit on the pricey end for headphones, although their cheaper models also perform admirably.
 However, they're easily one of the best when it comes to high-end open headphones, with a stellar sound quality for critical listeners.

 Sennheiser has a wide variety of headphones that range in price and use cases.
 They do especially well for critical listening headphones with the HD series but below are the typical use cases for the different model names.